Phone Scams

 - Use caller ID and call-blocking apps to screen and block unwanted calls.

-- Do not trust that the number on your Caller ID is correct.
+- Do not assume the number displayed on your Caller ID is accurate.

 - Ask for the caller's name, organization, and contact information, and verify their identity independently.